FLEX: Unifying Evaluation for Few-Shot NLP

-\textbf{Number of classes} For Class Transfer datasets, \benchmark aims to evaluate model robustness to a variable number of new classes.
-When constructing episode $E$ from one of these datasets $\D$, \benchmark samples an episode-specific number of classes from dataset $D$, the sampler picks a random number from the range $\Y_\D^E \sim \mathrm{Unif}(5, \min(|\Y_\D|, 10))$. \footnote{We limit to 10 classes to avoid undue burden on in-context approaches that fit examples in memory~\cite{brown2020}, and use a lower bound of 5 classes to match prior work~\cite{bao2020}.} For Domain and Task Transfer, the number of classes is fixed to the maximum number of classes in each dataset because Class Transfer is not being evaluated.
+\textbf{Number of classes} For Class Transfer datasets, \benchmark evaluates model robustness to variable number of new classes.
+When constructing episode $E$ from one of these datasets $\D$, our benchmark samples an episode-specific number of classes from dataset $D$, the sampler picks a random number from the range $\Y_\D^E \sim \mathrm{Unif}(5, \min(|\Y_\D|, 10))$. \footnote{We limit to 10 classes to avoid undue burden on in-context approaches that fit examples in memory~\cite{brown2020}, and use a lower bound of 5 classes to match prior work~\cite{bao2020}.} For Domain and Task Transfer, the number of classes is fixed to the maximum number of classes in each dataset because Class Transfer is not being evaluated.